10high/FilemakerPlaceholderSearch/README.md

 1. This Web App updates the SearchInput Global Field on the Filemaker App
 2. This Web App tells the Filemaker App to run a script on each of its Placeholder Value Fields.
 3. The Filemaker App returns the results of the script (each time) to this Web App.
-4  This Web App displays the returned information as depending on which options are selected.
+4. This Web App displays the response as depending on which options are selected.

 ### Process
 1. User enters input into SearchInput TextArea.